 Please describe who is eligible for membership and list any criteria used in the selection process.
 If open to all, please indicate so.
 (Keep in mind the non-discrimination clause from the organization's constitution.)

-All undergraduate and graduate students are welcome to join!
+All undergraduate and graduate students as well as faculty are welcome to join!
 It is not necessary to request to join.

 Please include the days/dates your organization meets, the location(s), and time(s).
 This information helps interested students connect with the organization.